Virtual Desktop Images (Software Stacks)

 Creating an AMI may take a couple of hours depending the size of the image.

-To check the progress of your image, navigate to "Snapshots" section and refer to the Progress
+To check the progress of your image, navigate to "Snapshots" section and refer to the `Progress` column for all EBS volumes created by your image

-Once your AMI is in available state, log in to IDEA and refer to Register a new Software Stack on IDEA
+Once your AMI is in available state, log in to IDEA and refer to [#register-a-new-software-stack-on-idea](#register-a-new-software-stack-on-idea "mention")

-Register a new Software Stack on IDEA
+### Register a new Software Stack on IDEA

 To register a new Software Stack, click "**Create Software Stack**" under the "**Software Stacks (AMIs)**" section